brianklaas/blog/_posts/2018-10-21-Using-AWS-Translate-in-CFML-Part-1.markdown

 Here's the relevant code from AWSPlaybox/model/awsServiceFactory.cfc:

 {% highlight javascript %}
-serviceObject = CreateObject('java', 'com.amazonaws.services.translate.AmazonTranslateClientBuilder').standard().withCredentials(variables.awsStaticCredentialsProvider).withRegion(#variables.awsRegion#).build();
+serviceObject = CreateObject('java', 'com.amazonaws.services.translate.AmazonTranslateClientBuilder').standard().withCredentials(variables.awsStaticCredentialsProvider).withRegion('us-east-1').build();
 {% endhighlight %}

 Now we can work with Translate from within our CFML application.

-In the next post (the only other post on Translate, because the service is so simple), we'll look at how you translate text, and, more importantly, how you compensate for the service limits that AWS Translate puts on your requests.
+In the next post &mdash; the only other post on Translate, because the service is so simple &mdash; we'll look at how you translate text, and, more importantly, how you compensate for the service limits that AWS Translate puts on your requests.